FACTBOX-What is Facebook's oversight board?

-May 5 (Reuters) - Facebook’s oversight board on Wednesday will announce its decision on whether to uphold former U.S. President Donald Trump’s suspension from the platform.
+May 5 (Reuters) - Facebook Inc’s oversight board on Wednesday upheld the company’s decision to ban former U.S. President Donald Trump from the service, but called on the company to decide within six months whether to permanently ban him or restore his account.

 Here are some key facts about how the board works: